2226450890/DFCCNet/README.md

 # DFCCNet
 ![image](https://github.com/2226450890/DCCNet/blob/master/eight.jpg)
 A dense flock of chickens counting model based on density map regression.
+If you want to learn more about the method, read the article: https://doi.org/10.3390/ani13233729
 ## Prerequisites
 We strongly recommend Anaconda as the environment.